 @ConditionalOnMissingClass | A class is NOT on the classpath |

-@ConditionalOnBean | A specific bean already exists |
+@ConditionalOnBean | A specific bean already exists in the context |

 @ConditionalOnMissingBean | A bean does NOT already exist |

-@ConditionalOnProperty | A property is set (with optional value) |
+@ConditionalOnProperty | A property is set (with optional havingValue) |

 @ConditionalOnResource | A resource file exists on the classpath |